vladdez/rainfall/Resources/method.md

 - find the buffer address used by strdup
 - overwrite buffer by code calling shell
 - overwrite eip by the buffer address
-- cat passwd when get console with root privedges
+- cat passwd when get console with root privileges

 Info:
 - 0x0804a008 - buffer address